Penn State Beaver just wouldn’t be Penn State Beaver without Leo Takahashi’s physics class.

 “My biggest accomplishment thus far in my life was passing Professor Takahashi’s class,” said Jim Hendrickson, a fellow faculty member and campus alumnus.

-When Leo Takahashi, assistant professor of physics, started teaching at Penn State Beaver in 1967, the campus only had one building for both classes and administration.
+When Takahashi, assistant professor of physics, started teaching at the campus in 1967, Beaver only had one building for classes and administration.

 “We’ve certainly gotten much bigger since I started.
-We offer more for students,” Takahashi said.
+We offer more for students,” he said.